 - Using your dehydrated veggie powders, add water to make wonderful sauces.

 - You can use your vegetable powders to mix them together for soups.
 Create your own instant soup mix from vegetable powders.

-- I was able to find a thousand uses for tomato powder.
+- I was able to find many uses for tomato powder.
 Tomato powder can be reconstituted to different textures for various purposes.

 - Those little jars of Baby Food can be made from your own dehydrated vegetable and fruit powder.
 You know exactly what is in it, it takes up much less room in your kitchen cabinet, you can bring it anywhere with you, and you control the portion size by making as much or as little as you want.
 If your ‘baby’ is an invalid or an elderly person, you can give them an adult sized portion.

 - Use vegetable and fruit powders as natural food coloring.